aaatipamula/Notes/Math/Matrices.md

 A matrix $A$ is *elementary* if the can be obtained from I using a *single* row operation.

+**Importance**:

+Suppose A -> B takes one operation.
+If E = I correlated to this same row operation, then $B=EA$

+*i.e. performing row operations are just performing matrix multiplications by an elementary matrix in disguise.*

 ## Properties
 > $\alpha$ and $\beta$ are both constants while $A$, $B$, and $C$ are all matrices.
 - A + B = B + A